Isopolito/gNordVPN-Local/README.md

 ## Development

 Contributions welcome!
 If you find any issues or think of any cool features, check it's not already been raised under Issues and raise it.

+## Thanks

+Thanks [TheRobVK](https://github.com/ThatRobVK) for creating the original version of this extension.
+Also thanks to all who have contributed, it's much appreciated!